DefProc/mfuklc/README.md

 # MFUKLC - Lasercut Challenge
 Your challenge, should you choose to accept it, is to build a device that can propel small light weight projectiles against a target.

-The inaugural event will be held at MakerFaire UK 2015 (25-26 April Newcastle) [MakerFaire UK](http://www.makerfaireuk.com/).
+Round 1: MakerFaire UK 2015 (25-26 April Newcastle) [MakerFaire UK](http://www.makerfaireuk.com/).

+Round 2: MakeFest Liverpool 2015 (27th June, Central Library, Liverpool) [LpoolMakeFest](https://lpoolmakefest.wordpress.com).

+Round 3 (provisional): MakeFest Manchester 2015 (8–9th August, MOSI, Manchester) [MakeFest](http://www.mosi.org.uk/whats-on/makefest.aspx).

 Take a look at the [rules](https://github.com/DefProc/mfuklc/tree/master/rules) to find out what you need to do.
-You can be a part of this challenge, either by entering for the event in Newcastle, UK, or by running your own event wherever and whenever you choose.
+You can be a part of this challenge, either by entering at an event where the target will be, or by running your own event wherever and whenever you choose.

 **Entries are now open to participate at Maker Faire UK 2015**